Class TrieSearch<T>

 destroy

-- Destroys this TrieSearch instance.
+Destroys this TrieSearch instance.
 Removing all data and preventing new data from being added.
-Any subscribers are notified with an undefined argument in the callback signaling that the associated instance is destroyed. - Returns this
+Any subscribers are notified with an undefined argument in the callback signaling that the associated instance is destroyed.

 map